 Do not use the Emergency Retract feature unless necessary for an emergency.

-Operation of the Emergency Retract feature will cause the stepwell cover to become non-functional until the step mechanism is reconnected by your dealer.
+Emergency Retract Strap (Located underneath stepwell cover) Typical View

-To retract the stepwell cover for an emergency exit, press the Emergency Retract Lever (located underneath the stepwell cover) DOWN.
-The stepwell cover will automatically store.
+To retract the stepwell cover for an emergency exit, pull the Emergency Retract Strap (located underneath the stepwell cover) DOWN.
+Then push the step IN to store.